- Campus Recreation Introduction & General Information

 4.3 Safety Officers

-Each club is required to have an Authorized Agent serving as a Safety Officer, whose name is reported to the Club Sports office.
-The following training opportunities are recommended for this officer:
+Each club is required to have TWO Safety Officers, whose names are to be reported to the Club Sports office.
+The following training opportunities are MANDATORY for the officers:

 - Hazing Prevention